 Loretta Geotis, originally from Southern Illinois, has lived in the Florida Keys since 2002.
 She has served as Director of the Sexual Violence Prevention Program in the Monroe County Schools on behalf of the Upper Keys Guidance Clinic, Office Manager for the Free Press in Islamorada, Executive Director of the Marathon Community Theatre and Director of Operations for Florida Keys Land & Sea Trust/Crane Point Museum.
 Loretta’s background is in advertising and public relations.
 She and her husband, C. J., volunteer for several non-profit organizations.

 Upper Keys Director of Resource Development

-Ann Sandlin spent her childhood in the Upper Keys and Miami before moving to Atlanta, GA where she worked in management and became a gemologist.
+Ann Sandlin spent her childhood in the Upper Keys and Miami before moving to Atlanta, GA where she worked in management.
 She is currently involved with the Ocean Reef Foundation, the Key Largo and Islamorada Chambers of Commerce, the Upper Keys BPW membership committee, and the Upper Keys Resource Committee.
 Ann lives in Key Largo with her Doberman Pinscher, Olivia.